pmiossec/vscode-gitextensions/README.md

 * GitExtensions: Create a tag
 * GitExtensions: Manage remotes

-Commands available via the icons in the Status Bar:
+Commands available via the icons in the Status Bar (see VSCode settings to hide them):

 * GitExtensions: Browse in GitExtensions
 * GitExtensions: See File History